Tuning the phase diagram of a Rosenzweig-Porter model with fractal disorder

 It is also worth mentioning that, for $d>1$, the phase diagram shows similar behaviour as for $d=1$.
 This is because beyond the physical dimension of the diagonal disorder (1D in our Hermitian case), any increase in fractal dimension cannot have an effect~\footnote{Unlike the non-Hermitian case, where $1<d<2$ does change the phase diagram~\cite{2022_nonHerm_RP}.}.

-In what follows, we, first, analytically compute the fractal dimension for eigenfunctions of the modified RP model with changing $\gamma$ and $d$.
-Then we compare the obtained expressions with exact numerics performed for (i)~the commonly studied Cantor set fractal distribution, and then (ii)~for a distribution with arbitrary Hausdorff dimensions $d$~\footnote{The distribution is generated using the method discussed in Ref.~\onlinecite{Kravtsov2023Cantor}.}.
-For completeness, we also discuss the level spacing statistics in such a model, and the time-dependent survival probability of a wave packet initially localized at a single site. \paragraph*{\textbf{Analytical phase-diagram calculations:}} As mentioned before, we consider the $h_n$s to be distributed in a fractal (and later multifractal) manner~\footnote{Note that the strength of the diagonal elements is obtained from a fractal distribution, and not their spatial spread}.
-This implies that the $h_n$'s are distributed such that, the number ($\#$) of $h_n$'s in a given energy interval $|E-h_n| \in [L^{-b -\mathbf{d}b}, L^{-b}]$, parameterized by $b$ ($\mathbf{d}b\lesssim 1/\ln N$) vary as
+In what follows, we, first, analytically \imk{calculate} the fractal dimension for eigenfunctions of the \imk{fractal} RP model with changing $\gamma$ and $d$.
+Then we compare the obtained expressions with exact numerics performed for (i)~the commonly studied Cantor set fractal distribution, and then (ii)~for a distribution with arbitrary Hausdorff dimensions $d$\imk{, suggested in~\cite{Kravtsov2023Cantor}. } \imk{For completeness, we also discuss the level spacing statistics in such a model, and in the supplementary material~\cite{SM} discuss the time-dependent survival probability of a wave packet, initially localized at a single site.}

+\paragraph*{\textbf{Analytical phase-diagram calculations:}} As mentioned before, we consider the $h_n$s to be distributed in a fractal (and later multifractal) manner~\footnote{Note that the strength of the diagonal elements is obtained from a fractal distribution, and not their spatial spread}.
+This implies that the $h_n$'s are distributed such that, the number ($\#$) of $h_n$'s in a given energy interval $|E-h_n| \in [L^{-b - {d}b}, L^{-b}]$, parameterized by $b$ ($ {d}b\lesssim 1/\ln L$) vary as

-with a certain $f (b)$, characterizing the above fractal.
+with a certain $f (b)\imkR{\leq 1} $, characterizing the above fractal.
 We also assume that the overall bandwidth of the $h_n$ is $\sim O (1) = L^0$.
 Thus, $f (0)=0$.
-For any generic fractal with the Hausdorff dimension $d$ we will have, \be f (b) = d \cdot b \ , \ee For the special case of the Cantor set, $d=\ln 2/\ln 3$.
-In contrast, in the case of uniform disorder distribution, the number of $h_n$'s is proportional to the width of the energy interval i.e., $f (b)=b$.
+For any generic fractal with the Hausdorff dimension $d$ we will have, \be f (b) = d \cdot b \ , \ee For the special case of the Cantor set, $d=\ln 2/\ln 3$. \imk{Note that, in general, $f(b)$ can depend on $E$, but for the case of the Cantor set $E$-dependence arises only in $1/\ln L$ corrections to $f(b)$ beyond the saddle-point expression~\eqref{eq:f (b)_def}.} In contrast, in the case of uniform disorder distribution, the number of $h_n$'s is proportional to the width of the energy interval i.e., $f (b)=b$.
 Thus the usual Hermitian case~\cite{Kravtsov_NJP2015} corresponds to $d=1$, while the non-Hermitian complex one~\cite{2022_nonHerm_RP} gives $d=2$.

-It can also be seen that the typical level spacing of the disorder, $\delta_{typ}$, i.e. the energy interval where one typically finds a single energy level is given by,
+\imkR{The above saddle-point consideration in Eq.~\eqref{eq:f (b)_def} is valid as soon as the number $L^{1-f(b)}\gg 1$ is large.
+As we will see below, this corresponds to delocalized phases, where all the energy intervals are much larger than the typical level spacing, $\delta_{typ}$, i.e. the energy interval where one typically finds a single energy level.
+Indeed,} the typical level spacing of the disorder, $\delta_{typ}$ is given by,